 As part of the Corporation's effort to align executive interests with shareholder interests, it has adopted share ownership guidelines for senior executive officers.
-The guidelines must be achieved within five years from the date the senior executive officer is appointed as a member of executive management.
+The guidelines must be achieved within five years from the date the senior executive officer is appointed as a member of executive management and must be maintained thereafter.
 All share ownership is to be in the form of equity in the Corporation, in each case represented by NACG Common Shares, DSUs or RSUs.
 PSUs are not counted as they have a performance component which could result in zero payout.
-Once the share ownership threshold is achieved, the number of NACG Common Shares, DSUs, and RSUs representing the compliance level must be held for at least 30 days to qualify.
-Thereafter, the aggregate number of NACG Common Shares, DSUs, or RSUs that was required to achieve compliance must be maintained to remain compliant, regardless of a subsequent decrease in NACG Common Share price.
+The value of NACG Common Shares, DSUs, and RSUs representing the compliance level is determined by the greater of market value or book value of the holdings.

-The following table summarizes compliance with the share ownership guidelines for each NEO as at December 31, 2023:
+The following table summarizes compliance with the share ownership guidelines for each NEO as at December 31, 2024:

 Named Executive Officers Share Ownership Target as a Multiple of Salary In Compliance Yes/No

-Joseph C. Lambert 4.0x Yes
+Joseph C. Lambert 5.0x Yes

-Jason W. Veenstra 1.5x Yes
+Jason W. Veenstra 3.0x Yes

-Barry W. Palmer 1.5x Yes
+Barry W. Palmer 3.0x Yes

-Jordan A. Slator 1.0x Yes
+Jordan A. Slator 3.0x Yes

-David G. Kallay 1.0x Yes
+David G. Kallay 3.0x Yes